basakbozkurt/basakbozkurt.github.io/_pages/about.md

 Participation is completely voluntary, and all responses will be kept confidential and used only for research purposes.

+ℹ️ Participants must be working at an IFCN signatory fact-checking organisation.

 👉 **Interested?
 [Sign up here](https://forms.office.com/e/CFx3KB5mzj)**

 We will reach out by email to schedule the interview at a time that works best for you.